rancher/os/README.md

 1. **Docker** - The current industry requirements for a container runtime are very much evolving.
 Container runtimes like containerd and CRIO are now being actively considered as the default choice.
 RancherOS 1.x, which was specifically designed around using Docker engine only, unfortunately does not lend itself, in its current design, to this new evolving requirement.
 2. **ISV Support** - RancherOS was specifically designed as a minimalistic OS to support purpose-built containerized applications.
 It was not designed to be used as a general purpose OS (such as CentOS or Ubuntu).
 As such, most ISVs have not certified their software to run on RancherOS, nor does RancherOS even contain the necessary components for many of these applications to run.

-Future efforts from the SUSE Rancher team around a cloud-native Linux OS are taking place in our project [Elemental](https://rancher-sandbox.github.io/cos-toolkit-docs/).
-Please checkout this project if you're interested building custom cloud-native OS images.
+Future efforts from the SUSE Rancher team around a cloud-native Linux OS are taking place in our [Elemental project](https://rancher-sandbox.github.io/cos-toolkit-docs/).
+Please checkout this project if you're interested in building custom cloud-native OS images.

 # RancherOS